 This oil has no preservatives and simply delivers high-intensity moisture directly to your skin.
 Though you might be afraid to try an oil because you think it may leave a residue, this formula is non-greasy.

-It helps to rehydrate the skin and restore natural elasticity, which can help to prevent the formation of stretch marks.
-It has also been clinically proven to be effective to reduce the appearance of both scars and stretch marks.
+It helps to rehydrate the skin and restore natural elasticity, which can help to prevent stretch marks formation.
+It has also been clinically proven to be effective to reduce the appearance of stretch marks and scars.
 It’s also versatile, as it can be used to help fight signs of aging and also help with uneven skin tone.

 However, it’s important to note this oil may have more effect on newer scars.
 Older scars may not change as much.